cash stack icon

 Personal loans

-A personal loan may be the best option for some consumers this Black Friday.
+A personal loan may be worth considering for consumers planning one or more large purchases this Black Friday.

 Disclaimer: This information is intended solely to provide guidance and is not financial advice.
 Moneyfacts will not be liable for any loss arising from your use or reliance on this information.
 If you are in any doubt, Moneyfacts recommends you obtain independent financial advice.